When asking any question related to strengths and weaknesses, college admission interviewers have two objectives in

 Interviewers want to know if you have the substance.

-A strong candidate will be able to present herself with the ability to provide specific examples of how they have used their strengths in the past, and he or she is able to articulate naturally and clearly these points in the interview.
+A strong candidate will be able to present and distinguish herself with the ability to provide and cite specific examples of how they have used their strengths and weaknesses in the past to their benefit.
+She should be able to articulate naturally and clearly these points in the interview.